About Tasks

 Viewing Student Task Progress

-1. Click the (three horizontal lines) button in the top-left of the discussion to open the Discussion Menu.
+1. Click the Discussion Menu icon in the top-left of the discussion.

-2. Select Tasks.
-An overview appears of all students in the discussion and their progress towards completing assigned tasks.
+2. Select Tasks Overview.
+This section provides an overview of all students in the discussion and their progress toward completing assigned tasks.

-3. To view a specific students’ progress, click their username to show a breakdown towards each task.
+3. To view a specific student’s progress, click their username to show a breakdown of each task.

-4. To view their relevant contributions for each task, click the downwards arrow to the right of the task.
+4. To view their relevant contributions for each task, click the downward arrow to the right of the task.

 Was this article helpful?